-Users who are required to use multi-factor authentication to log in to their Windows workstations can set up an offline MFA profile to use as a second form of authentication in the event that their machine cannot connect to the Centrify Identity platform.
+Users who are required to use multi-factor authentication to log in to their Windows workstations can set up an offline MFA profile to use as a second form of authentication in the event that their machine cannot connect to the Centrify Platform.
 These users will see a system notification urging them to set up this passcode each time they log in to their machine until they configure it.

 Users set up their offline MFA profile in following way: